FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/new_pki_keys_use.md

 ### About PKI formats

-The SFTP keys are referenced in the PKI database as a <span class="code">Keys </span>identifier.
+The SFTP keys are referenced in the PKI database as a `Keys `identifier.

 You can import the following formats in the PKI database: